avigdor-mans/fullstack_course/README.md

 # fullstack_course

-Here you can find my task to the fullstack course i took online from helinski university
+Here you can find my task to the fullstack course i took online from University of Helsinki.

 * part0
   * 1.4 - https://fullstack-exampleapp.herokuapp.com/notes diagram after cliking 'submit' botten.